Dzess/FG/README.md

 ## FG - Function Generator

-This is [ECJ](http://cs.gmu.edu/~eclab/projects/ecj/) based program for solving the *symblic regression* problems.
+This is [ECJ](http://cs.gmu.edu/~eclab/projects/ecj/) based program for solving the *symbolic regression* problems.
 The form of the Eclipse plugin which allows generating math functions an include them in Java source code.

 #### Instalation